Searches for new phenomena in events with two leptons, jets, and missing transverse momentum in 139 fb$^{-1}$ of $ \sqrt{s}=13$ TeV $ pp$ collisions with the ATLAS detector: Introduction

 This paper reports on searches for electroweak and strong production of sparticles in events with exactly two \ac{SF} \ac{OS} electrons or muons, jets, and missing transverse momentum (\ptmiss, with magnitude \MET).
 The full Run~2 dataset of 13~\TeV\ proton--proton collisions collected by the ATLAS detector~\cite{PERF-2007-01} at the \ac{LHC} \cite{Evans:2008zzb} is used, corresponding to an integrated luminosity of 139~\ifb.
 The same-flavour lepton final state is used in order to make use of the dilepton system's invariant mass (\mll) as a discriminant to search for events in models with leptonic $Z$ boson decays or models where the \mll\ distribution has a kinematic endpoint.
 Two searches targeting electroweak production of sparticles and one targeting strong production are considered.
 The first consists of two \acp{SR}, using \ac{RJR} variables~\cite{RJR} targeting electroweak production, which check whether previously observed excesses of 2.0$\sigma$ and 1.4$\sigma$ above the \ac{SM} expectations in the 36~\ifb\ 13~\TeV\ dataset collected during 2015--2016 \cite{SUSY-2017-03} persist with more data.
-This is referred to as the RJR search.
+This is referred to as the RJR search, and only model-independent upper limits are presented for it.
 The same 36~\ifb\ 13~\TeV\ analysis also included three-lepton regions which had 3.0$\sigma$ and 2.1$\sigma$ excesses above the Standard Model expectations, which were not observed with more data \cite{SUSY-2019-09}.
+This previous search, and this update, used RJR variables designed to target electroweak production of SUSY particles.
 The second targets electroweak (EWK) production of chargino--neutralino pairs decaying to $W$ and $Z$ bosons along with two {\chionezero} neutralinos, and also includes a new search inspired by \ac{GMSB} \cite{Dine:1981gu,AlvarezGaume:1981wy,Nappi:1982hm} targeting the pair production of higgsino \acp{NLSP} decaying into a $ZZ$ or $Zh$ pair and gravitino \acp{LSP}.
 This is referred to as the EWK search, and it follows a methodology similar to that used in the two-lepton channel in a previous search \cite{SUSY-2016-24} using the 36~\ifb\ 13~\TeV\ dataset, but with optimizations for the full Run~2 dataset and a new region targeting off-shell $Z$ boson decays.
 The third, the Strong search, targets the production of gluino or squark pairs that produce lepton pairs from $\tilde{\chi}^0_2 \rightarrow \ell^+\ell^- \tilde{\chi}^0_1$ decays and follows a methodology similar to that in a previous search~\cite{SUSY-2016-33} based on 36~\ifb\ of 13~\TeV\ data, also with optimizations for the full Run~2 dataset.
 These updated EWK and Strong searches benefit from a larger dataset and an optimization of the analysis, generally resulting in tighter selection requirements for signal-like events.
 The EWK search now includes additional binning of the \acp{SR}, further improving sensitivity to the considered signal models.

 The EWK and Strong searches interpret the results with simplified models, described in the next section, by performing separate model-dependent profile likelihood fits \cite{Cowan:2010js} in their respective regions.
 All three searches also report upper limits on possible \ac{BSM} event yields from model-independent fits to single-bin regions, where the \ac{BSM} signal is assumed to only populate the \ac{SR}.